astropy/astropy/docs/development/pd/community.rst

 The developer mailing list
 --------------------------

-The pandas mailing list `pandas-dev@python.org <mailto://pandas-dev@python
+The astropy mailing list `astropy-dev@python.org <mailto://astropy-dev@python
 .org>`_ is used for long form
 conversations and to engage people in the wider community who might not be active on the issue tracker but we would like to include in discussions.